jupyter-server/enterprise_gateway/docs/source/system-architecture.md

 In addition, certain dictionary entries can override or amend system-level configuration values set on the command-line, thereby allowing administrators to tune behaviors down to the kernel level.
-For example, an administrator might want to constrain python kernels configured to use specific resources to an entirely different set of hosts that other remote kernels might be targeting in order to isolate valuable resources.
+For example, an administrator might want to constrain python kernels configured to use specific resources to an entirely different set of hosts (and ports) that other remote kernels might be targeting in order to isolate valuable resources.
 Similarly, an administrator might want to only authorize specific users to a given kernel.

 In such situations, one might find the following `process-proxy` stanza: